lucaspena/agt-proof-of-stake/report.md

 ## Preliminaries

-In this section, we go into detail regarding definitions needed to understand the speicific algorithm we are modelling.
+In this section, we go into detail regarding definitions needed to understand the specific algorithm we are modelling.
 Most definitions are taken from Ouroboros [@ouroboros].
 We also show how each of these are defined in Maude.

 \begin{definition}[Stakeholder]